Ten Popular Industrial Robot Applications

 8. Mechanical Cutting, Grinding, Deburring and Polishing

 Building dexterity into robots provides a manufacturing option that is otherwise very difficult to automate.
-An example of this is the production of orthopaedical implants, such as knee and hip joints.
+An example of this is the production of orthopedic implants, such as knee and hip joints.
 Buffing and polishing a hip joint by hand can normally take 45-90 minutes while a robot can perform the same function in just a few minutes.

 9. Gluing, Adhesive Sealing and Spraying Materials

-Sealer robots are built with numerous arm configurations that enable the robot to apply adhesives to any type of product.
+Sealer robots are built with numerous robotic arm configurations that enable the robot to apply adhesives to any type of product.
 The primary benefit in this application is increased quality, speed and consistency of the final product.

 10. Other Processes